Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `color [<color>]`

 Returns your current color.
-If <color> provided will attempt to swap you to that color.
+If &lt;color&gt; provided will attempt to swap you to that color.

 ## `commands`